Peculiarities of massive vectormesons and their zero mass limits: Introduction

 The Higgs mechanism leads to the correct coupling of $H~$with massive vector mesons but it fails to reveal the \textit{raison d'\^{e}tre} of the $H$ -field which has nothing to do with symmetry breaking and mass generation.
 The vector mesons in massive QED does not need the presence of a mass-generating $H,~$it is a renormalizable theory by itself.
 As pointed out before, the situation changes radically in the presence of selfinteracting massive vector mesons.
 In that case the theoretical reason for its existence is the second order preservation of renormalization.
 As a result of the connection between renormalizability and causal localizability, the $H$ plays a fundamental role for the consistency of the $W^{\pm },Z$ interactions in the Standard Model.

-The preservation of second order reormalizability with the help of an $H$ -particle is vaguely reminiscent of the introduction of vector mesons to convert the first order nonrenormalizable 4-Fermi interaction into a renormalizable coupling, except that a second order compensation mechanism is much more sophisticated.
-The Higgs mechanism leads to the correct $A$-$H~$ interaction including the $H$ selfinteractions, but it fails to provide the correct relation with the principles of QFT which bear no connection with any form of spontaneous mass generation.
+The preservation of second order renormalizability with the help of an $H$ -particle is vaguely reminiscent of the introduction of vector mesons to convert the first order nonrenormalizable 4-Fermi interaction into a renormalizable coupling, except that a second order compensation mechanism is much more sophisticated.
 The fundamental nature of the LHC discovery is in no way affected by this new role assigned to the $H,$ but in particle theory it is important to distinguish between prescriptions for construction of models and their intrinsic properties. \textit{\ }

 It is an interesting question why this was not seen in the standard BRST formulation in terms of Feynman rules.
 The answer is that in an off-shell gauge formalism one usually presents the perturbative rules, but one does not focus on the explicit construction of a gauge-invariant on-shell unitary S-matrix.
 In \cite{Scharf} \cite{Aste} the BRST formalism was especially adjusted to that problem by what the authors called the "causal gauge invariance" (CGI) setting which is based on the Epstein-Glaser operator formulation.
 This leads to a rather clear distinction between quasiclassical pictures of symmetry breaking and gauge-induced $H$-selfinteractions. \